What’s the secret to maintaining a good driver safety record within your organisation? Research shows that the answer can be summed up in one word:

-— By “culture”, I mean the way in which safety is guided and managed in the workplace.
+By “culture”, we mean the way in which safety is guided and managed in the workplace.

 Companies with a positive safety culture are characterised by a commitment to safety, shared care and concern for hazards including a willingness to reflect on practice and how to improve.

-Here at DriverMetrics, over the years we’ve worked closely with hundreds of fleet managers around the world.
-We’ve therefore been able to observe the habits that successful fleet managers develop in order to maintain a positive safety culture.
+At DriverMetrics®, we’ve worked with hundreds of fleet managers around the world since 2005, enabling us to observe how the most successful strive to maintain a positive safety culture.

-Here are 10 that stand out above all others.
+Here are 10 habits of these fleet managers, that stand out above all others…

-#4 Ensure that so far as is practicable that all drivers are fit to drive
+4 – Focus on making sure, that so far as is practicable that all drivers are fit to drive.

-#6 Ensure that route risk assessments have been conducted if necessary and were reasonably practicable
+6 – Ensure that route risk assessments have been conducted if necessary.

-#8 As far as practicable ensure that anyone driving a company vehicle complies with policies and procedures
+8 – Focus on ensuring that anyone driving a company vehicle complies with policies and procedures.

-#9 Ensure that you monitor driving standards and safety performance and strive for continual improvement
+9 – Monitor driving standards and safety performance and strive for continual improvement.

 In short, the key to a positive safety culture lies in a demonstrated commitment to safety by fleet safety managers and their leaders.